May 22, 2024

 # the above decorator is syntactic sugar for the following:

-Accuracy.__tags__ = ["classification"]
+= ["classification"]

-Accuracy.__tasks__ = ["classification", "sklearn", "accuracy"]
+Accuracy.__tags__ = ["classification", "sklearn", "accuracy"] Accuracy.__tasks__

 Assign prediction probabilities

-We added support for assigning prediction_probabilities to assign_predictions.
-This support enables you to:
+We added support for assigning prediction_probabilities

-• Assign prediction values and probabilities that have been computed outside ValidMind.
+- Assign prediction values and probabilities that have been computed outside ValidMind.

-• Incorporate prediction values and probabilities from datasets that already have prediction columns.
+- Incorporate prediction values and probabilities from datasets that already have prediction columns.

-• Automate the assignment of prediction values and probabilities within VM.
+- Automate the assignment of prediction values and probabilities within VM.

 Associate findings with a documentation section

-You can see the total number of findings at the top of the Documentation overview page, as well as the individual counts per section.
-To view the related findings, hover over the finding icon in each section and click on one to jump to it.
+- You can see the total number of findings at the top of the Document Overview page, as well as the individual counts per section.

-Better UI for workflow customization
+Enhanced workflow customization

-• Ability to require a user action (approve, reject, request changes, etc.) before updating the status of a resource.
+- Ability to require a user action (approve, reject, request changes, etc.) before updating the status of a resource.
 The user action is presented to relevant users as an action button.

-• Ability to define the conditions that need to be met before allowing state transitions on a workflow.
+- Ability to define the conditions that need to be met before allowing state transitions on a workflow.
 These conditions are evaluated from attribute values of the inventory model.

-• Support for approval steps.
+- Support for approval steps.
 Approval steps allow you to define the model attribute where a list of approvers needs retrieval and specify the percentage of approvals needed for a successful approval.

-• Approval steps allow defining approved and rejected outcomes.
+- Approval steps allow defining approved and rejected outcomes.

-We added a status picker to each section of the model documentation page.
+We added a status picker to each section of the model Documentation page.

-This picker allows you to set whether the section is In Progress or Done.
-The Documentation overview page displays a total count of how many sections have been completed, as well as a checkmark indicating that the section is done.
+- The Document Overview page displays a total count of how many sections have been completed, as well as a checkmark indicating that the section is done.

-Specify a template for rich text inventory fields
+Templates for rich text inventory fields

-• Toggling this property changes the field to a rich text editor rather than a simple text area.
+- Toggling this property changes the field to a rich text editor rather than a simple text area.

-• Another field called Template is also available and enables you to specify the default value within the rich text editor.
+- Another field called template is also available and enables you to specify the default value within the rich text editor.
 This feature can be useful for defining procedures or guidelines that all models need to follow.

-Validation report overview page
+Validation Report overview page

 We created a new Validation Report overview page which shows a section-by-section outline of a model’s validation report, including a total compliance summary for all risk areas associated with the model.

-You can hover over any section in the report outline to view the current compliance status in the document section.
-The new validation report page also adds an Add finding button.
+- You can hover over any section in the report outline to view the current compliance status in the document section.

 Bug fixes